farirpgs/fari-app/lib/docs/fate-stunts.md

 - **The Drunkard Stumbles.** (requires Falling Drunkard.)
 You stagger and stumble without control, but your enemy always seems to miss you and strike a nearby obstacle, causing damage to themselves.
 When you dodge a blow with Athletics, your opponent takes one stress, or two stress if you succeed with style.
 (Fate System Toolkit, p.150)
 - **Dazing Counter.** When you succeed with style on a defend action against an opponent’s Fight roll, you automatically counter with some sort of nerve punch or stunning blow.
 You get to attach the _Dazed_ situation aspect to your opponent with a free invoke, instead of just a boost.
 (Fate Core, p.98)
 - **The Drunkard’s Stagger.** You sway and stagger on your feet, evading enemy blows seemingly by chance.
 When you succeed in a defensive Athletics roll using this technique, you gain +1 on your next attack against the opponent who tried to hit you.
 If you succeed with style, gain +2.
 (Fate System Toolkit, p.150)
-- **Evasion.** You have an amazing ability to remain unharmed when caught within the blast radius of an explosion. +2 to defend with Athletics against area attacks. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Evasion.** You have an amazing ability to remain unharmed when caught within the blast radius of an explosion. +2 to defend with Athletics against area attacks.
 - **The Falling Drunkard.** (requires Drunkard’s Stagger.)
 When an enemy attacks, you lose your balance and fall to the ground, rolling back to your feet quickly, but your enemy now finds himself dangerously overextended.
 Roll Athletics to dodge.
 On a success, place a boost on your opponent such as _Overextended_ or _Off-Balance_ that anyone may use against him.
 On a success with style, place a second boost on your opponent.
 (Fate System Toolkit, p.150)
 - **Favored Enemy Dodge.** Choose an organisation.
 You gain +2 to defend with Athletics against members of that group.
 (Peter Blake)
 - **Lightning Reflexes.** +2 to defend with Athletics for the first exchange after you become aware of a threat.
 (Peter Blake)
-- **Protector.** You are an expert bodyguard. +2 to defend with Athletics whenever you pull someone out of harm's way at great personal risk to yourself. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Protector.** You are an expert bodyguard. +2 to defend with Athletics whenever you pull someone out of harm's way at great personal risk to yourself.
-- **Reading the Line of Fire.** You can tell where the bullets will go before the trigger is pulled. +2 to Athletics when using it to dodge gunfire. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Reading the Line of Fire.** You can tell where the bullets will go before the trigger is pulled. +2 to Athletics when using it to dodge gunfire.
 - **Redirect Attack.** Once per scene, when you succeed with style on a defence roll with Athletics against Fight, you may force your opponent to attack another of your enemies in the same zone with the same attack roll.
 (Peter Blake)
 - **Slippery.** +2 when using Athletics to defend against or overcome knockbacks and pushes. (adapted from Spirit of the Century SRD, §6.5.1)
-- **War Mount.** You work together with your rider to defend yourselves. +2 to defend with Athletics while being ridden. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **War Mount.** You work together with your rider to defend yourselves. +2 to defend with Athletics while being ridden.

 ### Falling

 - **Safe Fall.** (requires Acrobat.)
 You can skip effortlessly down sheer surfaces.
 Whenever you fail an Athletics roll and fall vertically near a solid surface, reduce the stress you take by 2. (adapted from Spirit of the Century SRD, §6.5.1)
 - **Land On Your Feet.** Like a cat, you are able to fall from great heights without excessive harm.
-When making an Athletics roll to resist falling damage, add +2 to the roll. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When making an Athletics roll to resist falling damage, add +2 to the roll.

 ### Jumping

 - **Fight By Jumping.** (requires Mighty Leap.)
-It is normally a very bad idea to jump up high while fighting, but you make it work. +2 to Athletics when creating a jump-based advantage in combat, but all aspects created this way disappear at the end of your next turn. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+It is normally a very bad idea to jump up high while fighting, but you make it work. +2 to Athletics when creating a jump-based advantage in combat, but all aspects created this way disappear at the end of your next turn.
 - **Long Jump.** +2 to Athletics when jumping significant distances horizontally.
 (Peter Blake)
 - **Mighty Leap/Spring-Heeled.** Your leaping ability borders on the superhuman. +2 to overcome with Athletics whenever height is a major factor. (adapted from Spirit of the Century SRD, §6.5.3)
 - **Out of Reach.** (requires Fight By Jumping.)
 It isn't easy to hit a guy who's five feet above your head.
-When you create an aspect using Fight By Jumping, you may move into the zone above your current zone as a free action, provided there are no situation aspects restricting that movement. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When you create an aspect using Fight By Jumping, you may move into the zone above your current zone as a free action, provided there are no situation aspects restricting that movement.
 - **Vault.** +2 to overcome with Athletics when you have a long pole in hand and the obstacle is primarily height-based.
 (Peter Blake)

 ### Sprinting

-- **The Bastard Will Not Escape.** Nobody gets away from you. +2 to overcome with Athletics when chasing someone on foot. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **The Bastard Will Not Escape.** Nobody gets away from you. +2 to overcome with Athletics when chasing someone on foot.
 - **Fast as a Leopard.** (requires Sprinter.)
 You are incredibly fast on your feet. +2 to create advantage or overcome actions with Athletics used to move multiple zones on the flat. (adapted from Spirit of the Century SRD, §6.5.2)
 - **Faster than a Leopard.** (requires Fast as a Leopard.)
 You are simply, astonishingly fast.
 When you move multiple zones in a straight line, you get an additional +2 to create advantage or overcome actions with Athletics. (adapted from Spirit of the Century SRD, §6.5.2)
 - **Run Away!** Discretion is the better part of valour, at least for you.
-On a successful defence with Athletics, you may sacrifice your next action to immediately flee, making an overcome action with Athletics and using your total on the defence roll as your total on the overcome roll. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+On a successful defence with Athletics, you may sacrifice your next action to immediately flee, making an overcome action with Athletics and using your total on the defence roll as your total on the overcome roll.
 - **Sprinter/Highly Mobile.** You move two zones for free in a conflict without rolling, instead of one, provided there are no situation aspects restricting movement.
 (Fate Core, p.98)

 ### Squeezing